 Disclosure: This Disney Cirque du Soleil page contains affiliate links.
 Read full Disclosure Policy.

 NOTE: We still don’t have an official opening date for performances.
-The first bookable performances are expected to be available in 2021.
+The first bookable performances are expected to be available in fall 2021.

 From sketch to animation, here is everything you need to know about Disney’s new Cirque du Soleil show coming soon to Disney Springs!